 7. Testing

-The test directory contains some tests for the LAMMPS-GUI project using the GoogleTest framework.
+The test directory contains some tests for the LAMMPS-GUI project using either the GoogleTest framework or the Python unittest framework

 7.1.
 Overview

-The test suite uses CMake’s CTest framework.
+The test suite uses CMake’s CTest front end to select and run the tests.
 Tests implemented with GoogleTest are automatically discovered and can be run individually or as a complete suite for each test program.
+Test running LAMMPS-GUI itself use the “virtual frame buffer” X server Xvfb and are written in Python using the unittest Python module and the PyAutoGUI module

 7.2.
 Building the Tests